pyx-project/pyx/manual/graphics.rst

-reason for this behaviour lies in the internal path handling of PyX: Before performing any non-trivial geometrical operation with a path, it will automatically be converted into an instance of the :class:`normpath` class (see also Sect. :ref:`path:normpath`).
+reason for this behaviour lies in the internal path handling of PyX: Before performing any non-trivial geometrical operation with a path, it will automatically be converted into an instance of the :class:`normpath` class (see also Sect. :class:`path.normpath`).
 These so generated paths are already separated in their subpaths and only contain straight lines and Bézier curve segments.
 Thus, as is easily imaginable, they are much simpler to deal with.